devlemire/categorizer/README.md

 <br />

-Next, let's create our reducer.
-Create and export by default a function named `chart` which takes two parameters
+Next, let's create our reducer under our `initialState` variable.
+Create and export by default a function named `chart` which takes two parameters: `state` and `action`.

 * `state` - This will be an object representation of our application's current state.
-It should default to `initialState`.
+  * It should default to `initialState`.
-* `action` - An object containing information about what has occurred, and any data necessary to perform a state change.
+* `action` - An object containing information about what has occurred and any data necessary to perform a state change.

 ```js
 export default function chart( state = initialState, action ) {